Popular Prague National Museum in Wenceslas Square is usually engulfed by tourists. I haven’t spent much time there but visited yesterday.

 In 1949, the national government took control of the National Museum.
 In 1964, it became the home of five major components:

 - Náprstek Museum of Asian, African, American Cultures

 A sixth unit, the Museum of Czech Music, was established in 1976.

 During World War II bombs damaged the National Museum.
-Moved to an off-site storage location for protection, the collections were not harmed.
+Moved to an off-site storage location for protection, the collections were unharmed.
 After intensive repairs the museum reopened in 1947.

 During the 1968 Warsaw Pact intervention the museum’s main façade was severely damaged by Soviet submachine-gun fire.
 “The shots made holes in the sandstone pillars and plaster, destroyed stone statues and reliefs, and caused damage in some of the depositories.”

 Construction of the Prague Metro in 1970s damaged the main building.
-The opening of the North-South Highway in 1978 cut the museum off from city infrastructure.
-This caused higher noise levels, dust, and vibrations from traffic.
+The opening of the North-South Highway in 1978 cut the museum off from city infrastructure and caused higher noise levels, dust, and vibrations from traffic.

 Despite wars, unsettling disasters, and unsavory urban sprawl, Prague’s National Museum is still there.
 It seems to be flourishing and as beautiful as ever!